top of page

 There are three primary components to understand for Azure role-based access control: Security principal (who), Role (what), and Scope(where).

-The security Principal represents who is going to get access like users,groups, service principal, and managed identity.
+The security Principal represents who is going to get access, like users,groups, service principals, and managed identity.
 (Who are)

 Azure RBAC key concepts